 Has your baby’s sleep been disrupted with night waking, extra fussiness, inconsolable crying and extreme hunger right at the 6 week mark?
 The first sleep regression your baby will go through in all of the sleep regression phases begins at 6 weeks, but so does the 6 week growth spurt.
 How to tell if this is the 6 Week Sleep Regression, the 6 Week Growth Spurt, or both!

-While this doesn’t always mean your baby is experiencing a sleep regression, let’s first look at the signs of a sleep regression.
+While sleep disturbances don’t always mean your baby is experiencing a sleep regression, let’s first look at the signs of what a sleep regression typically looks like.

 Signs Your Baby is Going Through the 6 Week Sleep Regression: